paldhous/ucb/2017/dataviz/md_raw/software_raw.md

 Here are the steps for installation:

  - Download and install **Xcode**.
-  - If you have Mac OS 10.11 El Capitan, you should be able to download and install [from the App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
+  - If you have Mac OS 10.12 Sierra or Mac OS 10.13 High Sierra, you should be able to download and install [from the App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
-  - If you have Mac OS 10.10 Yosemite, first sign up as an Apple Developer, [here](https://developer.apple.com/programs/enroll/).
+  - If you have older versions of Mac OS, first sign up as an Apple Developer, [here](https://developer.apple.com/programs/enroll/).
 Then go [here](https://developer.apple.com/download/more/), and download and install **Xcode 7.2.1**.
-Later versions will not work.
   - If you are unsure which version of the operating system you have, click the Apple symbol at the left of the top menu and select `About this Mac`.
   - You may need to launch **Xcode**  and agree to the terms of service.